Slumping Astros star Bregman breaks loose, slams Nationals

 Bregman quickly got in gear.

-After José Altuve and Brantley singled with one out in the first off Patrick Corbin, Bregman lined a single to left-center for a 1-0 lead.
+After Altuve and Michael Brantley singled with one out in the first off Patrick Corbin, Bregman lined a single to left-center for a 1-0 lead.

 Yuli Gurriel followed with an RBI single, and a pocket of orange-wearing Houston fans in the third deck past the right field foul pole began their chant of “Let’s go, Astros!”

-Bregman ended any doubt about Houston winning with his slam, a deep drive off Fernando Rodney that easily cleared the left field wall.
+Bregman ended any doubt about Houston winning with his slam, a deep drive off Rodney that easily cleared the left field wall.

+“Huge swing.
+Essentially a knockout punch for the game at the biggest moment with nowhere to put him,” Hinch said.

 Bregman enjoyed the trip around the bases, and Astros teammates spilled from the dugout to greet him.
 Back on the bench, he held up four fingers.